 Request More Information

 What sort of pre-operative evaluation is necessary?

 Routine medical clearance from the patient’s primary care doctor and standard laboratory tests are required.
-It is also necessary for patients to avoid certain medications, aspirin, herbal remedies and alcohol for the 10 days prior to surgery.
+It is also necessary for patients to avoid certain medications, aspirin, herbal remedies and alcohol for 14 days prior to surgery.

 Where are the incisions placed for browlift?